ArPiRobot/ArPiRobot-ImageScripts/README.md

     # Multiply end of last partition + 1 by sector size to get size
     # Note that if the system uses a GPT partition table add 34 not 1(33 for backup gpt table after shrink)
     truncate --size=size_here image_name.img
-    # If using GPT table use gdisk to rewrite backup gpt table after truncating image
+    # If using GPT parition table, use gdisk to rewrite headers and tables (w command) after
     ```
 - xzip the image file and rename it in the format `ArPiRobot-[version]-[config].img.xz`
     ```sh